 Open the review with an attractive phrase that promises an interesting reward (whether delicious or dreadful).When writing about your experience, focus on the important parts, not all the details.
 Organize your ideas in paragraphs and write about both the good and the bad.
 For example, if you had to wait an hour for your main course, mention it but don't dwell on it.
 Use specific details to relate the quality of the food, such as its ingredients, spicy flavor, texture and appearance.
 To provide a complete overview of a restaurant's menu, eat a full meal on your initial visit, including an appetizer, main course and dessert.

+Your review should include the variety of offers, the prices, and the amount of food you get for what you pay.
 Most professional reviewers visit a restaurant more than once to provide a balanced view of what to expect.
 If you've visited a restaurant several times and only once had a bad experience, be sure to write that down in your review.
-Writing a restaurant review is a great way to share your enthusiasm for a favorite restaurant or to warn potential diners about a particularly disappointing experience.
+To help you remember the experience later on, consider taking photos of your food for easy reference.
+Use an informal or semi-formal style when writing your review.
+End with a strong summary of why you think other diners should (or shouldn't) visit the restaurant.
 A good restaurant review can tell you what your new favorite place is or help you avoid a gastronomic disaster.
 A good restaurant review advocates the needs of potential customers and provides feedback that companies can use to improve or evaluate their service.

 While the main purpose of a restaurant review is to persuade readers to visit (or avoid) a certain food establishment, it is also a valuable exercise in using sensory details to arouse readers' interest and appetite.